5 Things to Try When You Visit London for the First Time

 TAKE AFTERNOON TEA

 All that walking will certainly leave you feeling a little peckish.
-So, experience a true English tradition by taking afternoon tea.
+So, the afternoon tea experience is a true English tradition.
 Is there anything more quintessentially British than drinking tea from dainty little cups, nibbling at beautifully cut sandwiches and enjoying those ever-so indulgent cakes?

 DISCOVER A PIECE OF HISTORY